 • all children to reach the highest possible standards of achievement.

 At Birchwood we strive to create the atmosphere and levels of resource to encourage all pupils to achieve highly.
-We have invested heavily in our IT provision and pupils now have the opportunity to have daily access to an IT, through resources such as laptops, (one trolley of 16 per pair of classes), netbooks, tablets, digital cameras, data logging software and hardware, programmable devices, interactive smartboards and visualisers to enhance their teaching and learning experiences.
+We have invested heavily in our IT provision and pupils now have the opportunity to have daily access to our Computer Suite and trolley of IPads, digital cameras, programmable devices such as BeeBots and CrumbleBots, interactive smartboards and visualisers to enhance their teaching and learning experiences.

 Design and Technology enables the children to gain skills and knowledge in a variety of problem solving situations.
 They learn to think creatively and problem solve in practical situations, using a variety of materials imaginatively and safely.